glenliu/glenliu.github.io/finance/cfa/level3/SS9-10 AA.md

 - Some practitioners will find the link between reverse optimization and CAPM equilibrium elegant.
   - First, use the weights associated with the asset classes (or various indexes) to form a working version of the global market portfolio;
-  - And use the beta of each asset relative to our working version of the global market portfolio;
+  - And use the β of each asset relative to our working version of the global market portfolio;
-  - Then to infer what expected returns would be if all assets were priced by the CAPM according to their market beta.
+  - Then to infer what expected returns would be if all assets were priced by the CAPM according to their market β.
 Where, we assume a risk-free rate of 2.5% and a global market risk premium of 4%;
   - Run a new MVO;

 #### Black–Litterman model